TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```

 ### Fine-grained repetition
 Similarly `repeatCount` is a tricky one.
 It changes each collection's size at once, which is probably not what we want.
-For example I may need to test 2 passengers over 3 legs:
+For example we may need to test 2 passengers over 3 legs:
 ```kotlin
 data class Journey(
     // ...,